Modulation groups: Poisson summation

-We assume Ansatz \ref{Ans:Schwartz}.
-Thus we have local Fourier transforms $\mathcal{F}_{X}:\mathcal{S}(X(F)) \to \mathcal{S}(X(F)).$ Let $S$ be a finite set of places of $F$ including the infinite places.
-By an $\OO_F^S$-model of a scheme $Z$ of finite type over $F$ we mean a flat $\OO_F^S$-scheme of finite type whose generic fiber is $Z.$ By abuse of notation, we continue to denote the model by $Z.$ We choose $\OO_F^S$ models of all of the schemes appearing in \S\ref{sec:mod:groups} and assume that relevant morphisms all extend over $\OO_F^S.$ Thus, in particular, we have an action $ X \times H \lto X $ over $\OO_F^S.$ We extend the open $H$-orbit $X^\circ \subset X$ over $\OO_F^S$ by taking the schematic closure in $X.$
+Let $S$ be a finite set of places of $F$ including the infinite places.
+By an $\OO_F^S$-model of a scheme $Z$ of finite type over $F$ we mean a flat $\OO_F^S$-scheme of finite type whose generic fiber is $Z.$ By abuse of notation, we continue to denote the model by $Z.$ We choose $\OO_F^S$-models of all of the schemes appearing in \S\ref{sec:mod:groups} and assume that the relevant morphisms all extend over $\OO_F^S.$ Thus, in particular, we have an action $ X \times H \to X $ over $\OO_F^S.$ We extend the open $H$-orbit $X^\circ \subset X$ over $\OO_F^S$ by taking the schematic closure in $X.$

 For $v \not \in S$ we assume the existence of basic functions